microsoft/vcpkg/docs/users/binarycaching.md

 The `<rw>` optional parameter for certain sources controls whether they will be consulted for downloading binaries (`read`)(default), whether on-demand builds will be uploaded to that remote (`write`), or both (`readwrite`).

+Additional configuration details for NuGet-based providers can be found below in [NuGet Provider Configuration](#nuget-provider-configuration).

 ## CI Examples